Black Lives MatterRead more

 Ashley grew up going to museums, so she knows the importance of exposure to art on young minds and enjoys working with the Art Bridges team and museum partners to promote “access for all.”
 She loves all the works in the Art Bridges collection, but her favorite is Grandmother Gestating Father and the Washita River Runs Ribbon-Like by Kiowa-Caddo artist, T.C.
 Cannon.
 She enjoys spending time at home reading with her husband, Ryan, and their fur kids JJ, Lola, and Nala.
 Most of Ashley’s bucket list is travel related, but she recently crossed “swimming with manatees” off that list.

-Program & Education Manager
+Learning & Engagement Manager

 Originally from Cleveland, Ohio, Brittany enjoys working with the collaborative and supportive Art Bridges team.
 She loves to visit historic house museums and finds the connections between the former residents of the home and the objects they acquired fascinating.
 Her favorite work in the Art Bridges collection is I Refuse to Be Invisible by Njideka Akunyili Crosby.
 Brittany loves to travel and hopes to visit every continent on the planet (she’s already checked South America, Europe and Australia off the list).
 When she’s not at work, you can find her playing board games with her family and friends or experimenting in the kitchen to create the perfect weekend brunch.